Here’s what you need to know to authenticate with the Daxko API!

 Note, this is the

-provided to you as part of your API account credentials.
+access_tokenvalue returned from the/v3/partners/oauth2/tokenendpoint, NOT therefresh_tokenprovided to you as part of your API account credentials.

-Now, you are able to access other resources, such as the /v3/members/oauth2/token
+Now, you are able to access other resources, such as the /v3/members/oauth2/token resource, for example, with the following curl request

 curl -XPOST {base_url}/v3/members/oauth2/token \